Bimsara-Janakantha/Personal-VPN-Client-Network/README.md

 From any device on your **Personal VPN Wi-Fi**:
 - ✅ Public IP = your **VPN provider’s server**
-- ✅ ISP field ≠ your real ISP (e.g., not “SLT”)
+- ✅ ISP field ≠ your real ISP (e.g., not “ISP”)
 - ✅ No DNS leaks
 - ✅ Internet dies instantly if OpenVPN stops (kill switch active)